 Community Art Program

-A splash of art is coming to Tewantin
+A splash of art is coming to Redcliffe and Buderim

-Local artist, Sarah Bartel, will be painting a beautiful mural on the Unitywater green cabinet and odour control unit on Hilton Terrace, Tewantin (next to Noosa Tewantin Bowls Club).
+Artist, Sarah Bartel, has painted a beautiful mural on the Unitywater green cabinet and odour control unit on Hilton Terrace, Tewantin (next to Noosa Tewantin Bowls Club).

-This one dull piece of Unitywater infrastructure will be brought to life with colour, and Sarah's mural will be a celebration of Noosa's smaller species:
+This once dull piece of Unitywater infrastructure has been brought to life with colour, and Sarah's mural is a celebration of Noosa's smaller species:

 • Our wonderful bees with transparent wings on strawflowers; taking inspiration from the Noosa National Park’s Strawflowers, which are a vibrant yellow.
-There will be a background of blues in line with the colours of the ocean, plus sandy coloured accents and leaves.
+There is a background of blues in line with the colours of the ocean, plus sandy coloured accents and leaves.

 • And an ode to the thousands of insects we have in Queensland, that we can never quite identify by name, but are prevalent in our everyday life.
 From picnics on Gympie Terrace to walks in the National Park, and everywhere in between.
 These small parts of the Noosa Biosphere are an integral part of the Queensland Ecosystem.
 Each bug is designed with Strawflowers, a flower Sarah has seen in the national park.

-The design will have a punchy colour scheme to elevate the appearance of the shaded pump station.
+This design has a punchy colour scheme to elevate the appearance of the shaded pump station.

 Completed artwork site at Bray Park with local artist Dan Krause